KnownSpace/Sharpen/README.md

 |____/|_| |_|\__,_|_|  | .__/ \___|_| |_|
                        |_|

-Sharpen is a low-performance C++ network library
+Sharpen is a multithreaded C++ network library
 ```
 #### Requires:
   - Windows version >= 7 or Linux kernel version >= 2.6.28